Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-Chemical gardens are biomimetic structures forming tubular solids twisted in multiple forms imitating plants.
-This process has fascinated many researchers during centuries from Glauber in 1646 \cite{glauber_furni_1646} until now.
-Their formation starts from adding a solid seed crystal of a metal salt into a solution, often silicate, but also carbonate, phosphate, etc. This liquid phase dissolves partially the surface of the seed creating a semipermeable membrane.
-The external solvent enters inside the membrane by osmosis.
-The entrance of external solvent provokes an increase of volume stressing the membrane until breaking it.
-Then, the internal solution exits under osmotic and buoyancy forces.
-When the internal components of this solution contact with the external solution a precipitation reaction occurs forming the walls of the tubes.
-These forces of osmosis and buoyancy together with the precipitation reaction yield structures with constantly changing direction and morphology that mimic biological gardens.
-This phenomenon is a self-organized non-equilibrium process of chemical reaction under fluid advection dynamics \cite{barge2015chemical}.
+Osmotic processes can also drive striking self-organized precipitation phenomena, most notably in so-called chemical gardens.
+Chemical gardens are biomimetic structures that form tubular solids which twist into multiple forms resembling plants.
+This phenomenon has fascinated researchers for centuries, from Glauber in 1646~\cite{glauber_furni_1646} to the present~\cite{Pimentel2023Chemobrionics}.
+Their formation begins by adding a solid seed crystal of a metal salt to a solution, often silicate, but also carbonate, phosphate, and others.
+The surrounding liquid partially dissolves the seed surface, forming a semipermeable membrane.
+External solvent enters the interior of the membrane by osmosis.
+This influx increases the internal volume, stressing the membrane until it ruptures.
+Then, the internal solution is expelled under osmotic and buoyancy forces.
+When the internal solution contacts the external solution, a precipitation reaction occurs, forming the tube walls.
+These osmotic and buoyancy forces, together with precipitation, produce structures with continuously evolving direction and morphology that resemble biological gardens.
+This phenomenon is a self-organizing, non-equilibrium, reaction--advection process~\cite{barge2015chemical}.